asi-alliance/asi-chain-explorer/README.md

 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) file for details.

-This project builds upon the F1R3FLY and RChain codebases.
-For submodule licensing, see individual LICENSE files in respective directories.

 ASI Alliance founding members: Fetch.ai, SingularityNET, and CUDOS